Carlo Mollino: Later career

-Finally, in 1959 he returned to architecture participating in the competition for an exhibition pavilion to be erected in Turin on the occasion of the celebration of the hundred years of Italy's unification.
-From this moment on, his large-scale urban buildings, which continue to function today, are characterized by reinforced concrete structures; these include the Chamber of Commerce of Turin (1965–73) and the Regio Opera House (Teatro Regio di Torino, 1973).
-The Regio Opera House, an important part of the monumental Piazza Castello, provides fantastic spaces in which Mollino translates the imaginary visions of Piranesi's Prisons into a labyrinthine brutalist curved space on four levels that constitute the foyer of the theatre.
+In 1959, he returned to architecture, entering the competition for an exhibition pavilion in Turin marking the centenary of Italy's unification.
+From this point on, his large-scale urban buildings, which remain in use today, are characterised by reinforced concrete structures.
+These include the Camera di Commercio di Torino (1965–73) and the Teatro Regio di Torino (1973).
+The Teatro Regio, an important part of the monumental Piazza Castello, offers fantastic spaces in which Mollino translates Piranesi's Prisons into a brutalist, curved, labyrinthine space on four levels that constitute the foyer.